pawannitt-26/monkeypox_detection/README.md

-Sure!
-Here's a more detailed and complete version of the **Monkeypox Detection Model** project documentation:

----

 # Monkeypox Detection Model

 This project aims to develop a machine learning model for detecting **Monkeypox**, **Chickenpox**, and other skin diseases like **Measles** and **Normal** (healthy skin) using image classification techniques.
 The model leverages data preprocessing, augmentation, and a combination of machine learning and deep learning approaches for classification.